core-wg/comi/draft-ietf-core-comi.md

     description
       "Returned by the CORECONF server to further qualify a missing-element error.
-This error is returned when the CORECONF client tries to create or list instance, without all the 'key' specified or when the CORECONF client tries to delete a leaf listed as a 'key'.";
+This error is returned when the CORECONF client tries to create a list instance, without all the 'key' specified or when the CORECONF client tries to delete a leaf listed as a 'key'.";
   }